 An eclectic double house on the corner of State and Spring Streets.

-The harbor side of State Street had seen spotty development since the 1820’s with houses built here and there.
-When William Stephenson purchased the land for our subject, there was still open space on that side if the street, but for one house from 1840, all the way to the still relatively new State Street Church.
+The harbor-side of State Street had seen spotty development since the 1820s with houses built here and there.
+When William Stephenson purchased the land for our subject, there was still open space on that side of the street, but for one house from 1840, all the way to the still relatively new State Street Church.

 William was born to Harriot and Henry Stephenson in Portland in 1810.
 Henry was a grocer who ran his business at the corner of Center and Fore Streets where there is now an empty lot.
 William married Alice Carter, the daughter of an insurance agent who lived on Danforth Street, in 1853.
 William worked as a clerk in a dry goods establishment prior to becoming the cashier for the Mechanics Bank in 1851-2.

 The gable ends have an interesting projecting bay that is square in plan and only 2 stories tall.
-The Spring Street side gives a good view of the narrowness of the first floor windows.
+The Spring Street side gives a good view of the narrowness of the first-floor windows.
 A note on the siding.
 I suspect the intention was to mimic stone by having the boards joined tightly or ‘matched’.
-It would then be covered with a somewhat heavy paint that would have sand incorporated to increase to effect of stone.
+It would then be covered with somewhat heavy paint that would have sand incorporated to increase the effect of stone.
 A wonderful effect but one that requires allot of maintenance to keep up.